dplastico/dplastico.github.io/_posts/2022-04-21-packed-binaries.md

 ## What is a packed binary?

-A packed binary can be referred to as an executable file that is compressed or altered from its original state and is able to execute normally in memory. a "packed binary" it's usually built from a "runtime packer" which we will refer to as "packer".
+A packed binary can be referred to as an executable file that is compressed or altered from its original state and is able to execute normally in memory.
+A "packed binary" it's usually built from a "runtime packer" which we will refer to as "packer".

 Packers are known for compression, since they were known for trying to compress the size of the binary itself on disk, but preserve the execution.
 These techniques are usually known as "Executable Compression", the idea is that a file can combine compressed data with a decompression code in the same executable, so as described above, it can remain compressed on disk, but executed properly in memory.